jekor/hesh/manual/manual.md

 3. run Cabal build in a temporary directory[^tmpdir]
 4. execute the resulting binary

+Normally when you run hesh it will automatically execute the given script (if it compiles successfully).
+If you use the `-c` option, hesh will only compile the script and output the resulting executable to stdout.

 ## Preprocessing

 Hesh's first feature was its automatic Cabal file generation.
 Without it, your scripts would be limited to the base libraries.
 From there, the preprocessor evolved hand-in-hand with Hesh's shell functions in order to make writing scripts feel as natural as possible.
 The preprocessor does the following: